Vulnerability Management Chaining: An Integrated Framework for Efficient Cybersecurity Risk Prioritization: Background and Related Work

 \subsection{Common Vulnerability Scoring System (CVSS)}

-CVSS, maintained by the Forum of Incident Response and Security Teams (FIRST), provides a standardized framework for rating the severity of security vulnerabilities~\cite{first_cvss}.
-The system generates numerical scores from 0.0 to 10.0 based on eight metrics that capture the fundamental characteristics of vulnerabilities.
+The Common Vulnerability Scoring System represents the industry standard for vulnerability severity assessment.
+Maintained by the Forum of Incident Response and Security Teams (FIRST), CVSS provides a standardized method for capturing the principal characteristics of vulnerabilities and producing numerical severity scores ranging from 0.0 to 10.0~\cite{first_cvss}.